JodelRaccoons/jodel_api/README.rst

 THIS IS JUST A FORK OF THE OFFICIAL PROJECT
 ========

-- Some minor changes to make it work again
+- Some minor changes to make it work again (as of 5.40.0)
 - Updated HMAC-Key
+- Partially fixed the gcmhack
+- Fixed the sign up and upvote requests (others are untested)
+- THE FIXES WERE DONE QUICK AND DIRTY, THIS CODE COULD BREAK AT ANY TIME

 Below is the original readme